-The frequency output error of the ADE7768 is defined as the difference between the measured output frequency (minus the offset) and the ideal output frequency.
+The frequency output error of the AD71056 is defined as the difference between the measured output frequency (minus the offset) and the ideal output frequency.
 The difference is expressed as a percentage of the ideal frequency.
-The ideal frequency is obtained from the ADE7768 transfer function.
+The ideal frequency is obtained from the AD71056 transfer function.
+See Figure 14 for a typical distribution of part-to-part variation of CF frequency.